 Step 3: Remove the Old Sprinkler Head

-Prior to installing the new pipe, the old sprinkler head is removed and capped.
-The water supply is shut off at the intake connection, and precautions are taken to control any residual water.
-Safety measures are rigorously followed at every stage.
+Before installing the new pipe, the team adeptly removes and caps the old sprinkler head.
+They shut off the water supply at the intake connection, taking precautions to control any residual water.
+Safety measures are rigorously followed at every stage so that fire sprinkler repositioning is done properly

 Step 4: Extend the Water Line

-The newly cut pipe is installed, extending the waterline to just above the hole for the new sprinkler head.
-A measurement is taken from the extension pipe to the ceiling tile hole, and a new pipe is cut accordingly.
-This pipe is then threaded, taped, and attached to the new sprinkler head.
+The team installs the newly cut pipe, extending the waterline to just above the hole for the new sprinkler head.
+They measure from the extension pipe to the ceiling tile hole, cut a new pipe accordingly, and then thread, tape, and attach it to the new sprinkler head.

-Majestic Fire Protection’s mobile tool and machine shop allow for precise measurement, cutting, rethreading, and taping of the pipe to fit the specific site requirements.
-This ensures a quick and accurate installation process.
+Kord Fire Protection’s mobile tool and machine shop allows for precise measurement, cutting, re-threading, and taping of the pipe to fit the specific site requirements.
+This ensures a quick and accurate installation process and makes the whole process of repositioning sprinkler systems a smooth process from star to finish.

-Step 5: Connect the New Sprinkler Head to the Extended Waterline
+Step 5: Connect the New Fire Sprinkler Head to the Extended Waterline

-The new sprinkler head and pipe are connected to the extended waterline.
-After securing the new head in the ceiling tile, all connections are tightened.
-Once all the fire sprinkler heads in the designated area have been replaced, preparations are made to turn on the water supply and check for any leaks.
+The team seamlessly connects the new sprinkler head and pipe to the extended waterline.
+After securing the new head in the ceiling tile, they tighten all connections.
+Once all the sprinkler heads in the designated area have been replaced, preparations are made to turn on the water supply and check for any leaks.

 Step 6: The Process of Checking Our Work

-Before completing the installation, thorough checks are conducted to ensure there are no water leaks in the plumbing.
-This process is executed meticulously, allowing for immediate water shutoff if needed.
+Before completing the fire sprinkler installation, the team meticulously conducts thorough checks to ensure there are no water leaks in the plumbing.
+This process includes:

 - Ensure clear water lines and set the intake pressure to 90 PSI.